DennisNerush/AddAnyFile/README.md

 ### Features

 - Easily create test file for the current class
+- Map your source code projects to your Test projects via settings file
 - Set the current class as the target of the test
 - Add Nunit TestFixture attribute